matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 :::

 ## Using custom database/L1

-To use custom Postgres database or Layer 1, you should change the environment parameters in the docker-compose file:
+To use a custom Postgres database or Layer 1, you should change the environment parameters in the docker-compose file:

 ```yml
 environment: